mahi-app/CmdLine/README.md

 This repository is used for several articles published by https://manfredmlange.medium.com/ The articles can be used individually but were written in a particular sequence to build on each other.
 Branches are used for each article.

-As of writing these branches are available
+As of writing these articles and branches are available

 | Article | Branch |
 |---------|--------|